B-Bay Aquarium Resource

 Bacterial Diseases

-Bacterial diseases that are common with aquarium fish.
+Bacterial diseases that are common with aquarium fish

 Bacterial or Viral infections cause various problems with the infected fish usually resulting in death.
 They are mostly contagious and can spread through an aquarium very quickly if left untreated.
-The Bacterial Diseases include Dropsy, Fin Rot, Mouth Fungus, and Hole-in-the-head.
+Some common Bacterial Diseases include Dropsy, Fin Rot, Mouth Fungus, and Hole-in-the-head.
 Most of these are difficult to treat and prevention is the best solution.

 Dropsy: The fish will have a swollen body with raised scales making it look like a pine-cone.
+If caught early it can be treated with Maracyn-Two or Furan-2.

 Fin Rot: The fish will have frayed and damaged fins.
+It can be treated with Maracyn-Two, Furan-2 or E.M.
+Erythromycin.

 Mouth Fungus: The fish will have white growths around the mouth.
+It can be treated with Furan-2 or E.M.
+Erythromycin.

 Bala Shark Bay, an online aquarium fish community!